trillek-team/tec/docs/lua/callbacks.md

 # Callbacks
 * `update(delta)` - Called every game loop with the amount of time passed (delta) since the last call
-	* delta:numebr - The time since the last call
+	* delta:number - The time since the last call
 * `onClientConnected(event)` - Called when a client connects to the server, but before we send anything
 	* event:[client_connection_info](classes/client_connection_info.md)